2. DATA CONTROLLER

 Data Danish Law No. 502 of 23/05/2018 - “Lov om supplerende bestemmelser til forordning om beskyttelse af fysiske personer i forbindelse med behandling af personoplysninger og om fri udveksling af sådanne oplysninger (databeskyttelsesloven)”.

-Depending on whether you are a member or a contributor, client or traveller, volunteer or course participant or perhaps just a user of our website, we are under an obligation to process your personal data to the extent necessary to provide you with the services you request and in order to fulfil our obligations as a member association.
+Depending on whether you are a member or a contributor, client or traveler, volunteer or course participant or perhaps just a user of our website, we are under an obligation to process your personal data to the extent necessary to provide you with the services you request and in order to fulfil our obligations as a member association.
 This applies both in terms of managing any contributions from you − unless you decide to contribute anonymously − any services or products you purchase from us and/or any subscriptions or memberships you hold with us.
 Our processing may also include your use of our web shop and/or our customer services, and/or promoting our services/products to you, signing up for our newsletter, courses or trips, or in other ways share your personal data with us.

 Personal data we collect directly from you: